brandonmarshal/lsx-demo-theme/logs/week14/logs-week14-day5.md

 -   I have made some updates on my plugin:
     -   Added SCSS to settings page for better visuals
     -   API keys now get validated after saving with success/error message (tested and works)
     -   Setup WP-scripts to compile my SCSS for me.

+-   Created a CHANGELOG tab in the intern doc and informed Ingrid of its use.

 ## Time Logs